-The Trust Fund provided approximately 94.4 percent of the funding for the Operations account in FY 2019 and provides about 98.9 percent of the funding for the Operations account in FY 2020.
-The remainder of the Operations Account is funded by the General Fund revenues.
+The Trust Fund provided approximately 95.6 percent of the funding for the Operations account in FY 2021 and provides about 56.1 percent of the funding for the Operations account in FY 2022.
+The remainder of the Operations Account is funded by General Fund revenues.
+This commitment from the General Fund reflects an effort to augment declining AATF revenues caused by the drop in air traffic activity during the COVID-19 pandemic.

 Trust Fund Income

 The Trust Fund provides the primary source of funding for FAA and receives revenues principally from a variety of excise taxes paid by users of the National Airspace System.
 The excise taxes are imposed on domestic passenger tickets, domestic flight segments, and international passenger arrivals and departures, and on purchases of air travel miles for frequent flyer and similar programs.
 In addition, taxes are imposed on air cargo waybills and aviation fuel purchases.
 The largest source of excise tax revenues are related to transportation of passengers

-Revenues deposited in the Trust Fund are subject to congressional appropriations and included in the federal budget.
+Revenues deposited in the Trust Fund are subject to congressional appropriations and are included in the federal budget.
 Read more about the Current Aviation Excise Tax Structure and Rates.

 FY 2022 Status